anastasiabzv/anastasiabzv.github.io/_pages/about.md

 News
 ======

+**08/28/2023:** I am presenting a virtual talk on "Nonlinear dynamics of collective belief formation" in the MathBio Seminar at the University of Iowa, hosted by Professor Zahra Aminzare.

 **08/07/2023:** A preprint on "Multi-topic belief formation through bifurcations over signed social networks" is now [available](https://arxiv.org/abs/2308.02755)!
 This work was done in collaboration with [Alessio Franci](https://sites.google.com/site/francialessioac/) and [Naomi Ehrich Leonard](https://naomi.princeton.edu/).